 Homely accommodation located at five minute short walk from Norwich train station and canal walks.
 It is well placed for Norwich business, media and education community within walking distant of the city's tourist attractions, trendy bars and restaurants.
-This 3 bedroom property is ideally suited for corporate and leisure travelers wishing to experience living in the heart of Norwich City center.
+This property has 3 bedroom with the addition of a comfortable double sofa bed in the sitting room.
+This house is ideally suited for corporate and leisure travellers wishing to experience living in the heart of Norwich City centre.

 |Nearest beach||Great Yarmouth 34 km|

 |Nearest travel links||Nearest airport: Norwich Airport 6 km, Nearest railway: Norwich Train Station 500 m|